willwatson27/ez_calendar/README.md

 $ mix ez_calendar.sass
 ```

-Build a calendar from the params
+Build a calendar from the params.
 ```elixir
 def index(conn, params) do
   case MyApp.Repo.month_calendar(MyApp.Shift, params) do